yeshwanthsomu/Self-Organizing-Maps/README.md

 # Self-Organizing-Maps
-Application of SOM's to analysis of SpinQuest data
+Application of SOM's to classification of SpinQuest signal vs background particle data